 For my husband, it has been his ‘go to’ dish since we first started living together, and I had to go away for work or holidays, and wouldn’t be around to eat with him for a couple of days.
 He would go to Aldi and buy one of those massive family sized concoctions and eat it over a few days.
 He can totally cook (in fact, he is an awesome cook when the notion takes him), it’s just of those things I would never buy, so for him it has always been a true guilty pleasure.

-In an effort to keep the lasagna love going (and to empty my expanding veggie drawer) I put together this vegan and gluten free version.
-I was inspired by Food by Mars (a beautiful blog you should totally check out) to leave out the layers of pasta; and I will never look back!
+In an effort to keep the lasagna love going (and to empty my expanding veggie drawer) I put together this vegan and gluten free roasted vegetable and spinach pesto lasagna.
+I left out the traditional layers of pasta; and I will never look back!

 Sounds boring, I know…what’s a lasagna without meat, cheese and pasta?
 It’s delicious that’s what it is!!
 Both kids and the hubby devoured it (my 8 month old had like 3 servings…he is a baby food monster) and it was so comforting in only the way a lasagna can be; but without the lead belly that usually follows.
-If you like lasagna, give it a go, I promise you won’t be disappointed!!
+If you like lasagna, then be sure to try out roasted vegetable and spinach pesto lasagna, I promise you won’t be disappointed!!